Qiskit/RFCs/####-Pulse-Channels-IR-and-Compiler.md

 ## Future Extensions
 - Frontend & backend coordination to support custom frames and mixed frames.
 This has the potential to better utilize HW control options (as discussed above).
+- Introuction of new optimizations at the pulse level programing.